The gathering, organised by China, addressed two questions: prospective results at the 12th Ministerial Conference, and WTO reform.

 “A more promising approach to reform is to be pragmatic — harvesting what we can, when we can, moving forward without artificial deadlines.
 Reform will be — and should be — a constant process of adapting to economic conditions and responding to members' concerns.
 Every change to WTO rules and procedures is part of reform.”

 While in Shanghai, the Director-General also attended, by invitation, a meeting of the participants on the Joint Statement on Investment Facilitation for Development.
-At that meeting, participants issued a ministerial statement.
 Following that meeting, 92 WTO members issued a joint ministerial statement on investment facilitation for development.
 The statement is available here.
 At the WTO's 11th Ministerial Conference in Buenos Aires in December 2017, 70 WTO members co-sponsored the original joint ministerial statement on investment facilitation for development.

 The Director-General's speech at the investment facilitation meeting is available here.